dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 seoURL:
 ---

-How do you actually measure culture?
-When determining how to measure culture note that culture is an **outcome**.
-If you could measure culture directly, you would be measuring a result - e.g. the current state (kind of like reading the speedometer in your car).
-Does simply knowing the current state help you improve it?
-Does knowing the speed of your car help you to speed up or slow down?
-Or, are those changes made through other means (e.g. the brakes and accelerator)?

-You can measure employee burnout, or employee engagement, but those are **outcomes** of your culture.
-They describe the current state.
-I suggest you might have more success improving culture if you could measure and improve the "ingredients", "inputs", or "drivers" of a great culture (the gas and brakes), which in turn would lead to the cultural outcome you desire (the right speed).
+How do you measure culture?
+How do you change culture?
+What do we even mean by the word "culture"?

+Many organizations attempt to measure culture using employee engagement surveys, unplanned turnover metrics, employee burnout measurement, and even Glassdoor comments.
+Do these actually measure your culture?
+No, they measure the **outcomes** of your culture.

+What if you aren't achieving the outcomes you desire?
+If you want to change or improve your culture you have to focus on the **ingredients** of a great culture, not the outcomes.
+The "inputs", or "drivers" of culture are those that will lead to the cultural outcome you desire.
+What do those ingredients look like?

 ![Culture Diagram](/assets/blog/img/culture2.jpg)

 Side Note: One of the values in my family was following the rules.
 So we had a defined bedtime as children, and we were expected to adhere to it.
 In my view my family just "followed the rules".
 My friends interpreted that as my parents being strict.
-Interestingly, **My friends had the exact same bedtime**, but their parents didn't enforce it.
+Interestingly, My friends had the exact same bedtime, but their parents didn't enforce it.
 They had the same "rules" but a different cultural outcome.
 Another way to say this is one aspect of culture is not the slogan on the wall but rather how you allow people to behave.
 What you _actually_ allow vs. what you _say_ you allow.
-This is another way to view culture as an outcome.

-When I think about what would create a culture that I would be proud to be part of I think of these "ingredients" or "inputs":
+When I think about what would create a culture that I would be proud to be part of I focus on these "ingredients":

 ## Cultural Ingredients